 In Michigan, in order to be able to recover for pain and suffering compensation – which is also called “noneconomic loss” damages – against an at-fault, negligent driver, an injured pedestrian must first be able to show that as a result of his or her injuries they have suffered a “serious impairment of body function.”

-The excess medical expenses that could be recovered from the at-fault driver will cover that portion of their medical bills that exceeds the No-Fault PIP medical benefits coverage level that was selected in the auto insurance policy through which he or she is claiming No-Fault benefits.
+The excess medical expenses that could be recovered from the at-fault driver in from a pedestrian accident in a Michigan parking lot will cover that portion of their medical bills that exceeds the No-Fault PIP medical benefits coverage level that was selected in the auto insurance policy through which he or she is claiming No-Fault benefits.

 Similarly, the excess lost wages that can be recovered from an at-fault driver will cover the portion of an injured pedestrian’s lost income that exceeds the monthly maximum and/or the three-year limit that are set by Michigan’s No-Fault auto insurance law.